sdegutis/immaculatalibrary.com/app/model/movies/data/a-man-for-all-seasons-charlton-heston/content.md

 ### Caveats

+* King Henry yells a lot and can be scary or confusing for kids.
 * There is a depraved torture scene with Cromwell, Rich and a candle in the pub.
 * The jail scene is too emotional for young kids.
 * His breakdown in jail is out of character.